kipmyk/acf-dynamic-user-role/readme.txt

 Check that the plugin has been correctly uploaded, installed and activated.

 == Changelog ==
+= 1.0.7 =
+Fixed typo and tested on ACF 6.0.7

 = 1.0.6 =
-Refactored code and tested on WP 6.1.1 and ACF 6.1.1
+Refactored code and tested on WP 6.1.1 and ACF 6.0.1

 = 1.0.5 =
 Tested on wp 6.0.3